daKmoR/testing-workflow-for-web-components/README.md

 }
 ```

-Test should be green... but it's not :/
+Interesting, the test should be green... but it's not :/ Let's take a look.
 ```
 ✖ has a static shadowDom
 AssertionError: expected '<!---->\n      <slot name="label"></slot>\n      <slot name="input"></slot>\n    <!---->' to equal '\n        <slot name="label"></slot>\n        <slot name="input"></slot>\n    '